 Kim André Arnesen is one of today’s most promising young choral composers.
 As a child growing up in Norway, Arnesen developed a love for choral music after joining the Boys’ Choir at Nidaros Cathedral in Trondheim.
 An accomplished pianist as well, he found himself most drawn to requiems, especially Mozart’s.
-It was in listening to these classics that Arnesen first wondered if he himself could also write music.
+It was while listening to these classics that Arnesen first wondered if he himself could also write music.

 He purchased a music notation program and began to experiment.
 It did not take long for a few of his pieces to catch the attention of local musicians.
 Arnesen’s popularity in Norway grew quickly.
 By the time he completed his own Requiem, he was popular enough to have his piece “Even When He Is Silent” chosen for Christmas in Norway, a television program featuring the St. Olaf Choir broadcast nationally in Norway and by PBS in the United States.